-Sintered stones are expertly engineered with high-performance properties to provide exceptionally strong and stable surfaces.
+Sintered stone is expertly engineered with high-performance properties to provide exceptionally strong and stable surfaces.
 An innovative manmade material that can be used across an array of interior applications—from flooring and wall surfaces to countertops and cabinetry—sintered stone is turned to for its supremely strong performance characteristics and increasingly extensive design options.
 “Imagine a natural material like stone, marble, or wood but with all the characteristics of a porcelain panel, including stain resistance, durability, low-maintenance, scratch resistance, fire resistance, and recyclability,” says Ramon Heras of Porcelanosa.
 While the manufacturing methods for sintered stone materials have been expertly refined in recent years, the process of sintering itself is well-established with a long history.
 The information that follows explores a brief overview of sintered stone, tracing its origins while highlighting its performance properties and aesthetic and environmental advantages.

 Origins and Overview